neochiken/Merethic/README.md

 >MO2 and various SKSE mods need this - don't skip it.
 >
 >[Download Visual C++ Redistributable Package.](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

+### Setup your Antivirus
+Before you go down the route of "I don't have an antivirus" - you do, it's built into Windows.
+You need to exclude your Wabbajack folder and your Merethic installation folder from your antivirus' real-time protection stuff as it will interfere with your install and worst case, it can remove files, ruining your install.
+It can and will interfere whilst you are playing too, causing poor performance and obvious stuttering.

+> [!TIP]
+> How do I do this, you ask?
+[Click here to find out how.](https://support.microsoft.com/en-gb/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26)

+If you use another antivirus program, refer to their steps for adding an exclusion.

+If you use Webroot, BitDefender, Norton or Kaspersky, I recommend you stop using these as these programs ***actively*** interfere with modlists even when they are excluded.
+Plus, you're wasting your money.

 ### Setup your Page File
 Skyrim modlists need a large amount of memory to allocate, even if you have large amounts of RAM.
 To setup your pagefile;